Indo-European migrations: Indo-European languages

 The approximate present-day distribution of Indo-European branches in their homelands of Europe and Asia.
 In chronological order of the earliest surviving written attestations of each branch, they are:

 Dotted and striped areas indicate where multilingualism is common (more visible upon full enlargement of the map).

 The Dutch scholar Marcus Zuerius van Boxhorn (1612–1653) noted extensive similarities between various European languages, Sanskrit, and Persian.
 Over a century later, after learning Sanskrit in India, Sir William Jones detected systematic correspondences; he described them in his Third Anniversary Discourse to the Asiatic Society in 1786, concluding that all these languages originated from the same source.
 From his initial intuitions there developed the hypothesis of an Indo-European language family consisting of several hundred related languages and dialects.
 The 2009 Ethnologue estimates a total of about 439 Indo-European languages and dialects, about half of these (221) belonging to the Indo-Aryan sub-branch based in Southern Asian subregion.
-The Indo-European family includes most of the major current languages of Europe, of the Iranian plateau, of the northern half of the Indian Subcontinent, and of Sri Lanka, with kindred languages also formerly spoken in parts of ancient Anatolia and Central Asia.
+The Indo-European family includes most major current languages of Europe, of the Iranian plateau, of the northern half of the Indian Subcontinent, and of Sri Lanka, with kindred languages also formerly spoken in parts of ancient Anatolia and Central Asia.
 With written attestations appearing from the Bronze Age in the form of the Anatolian languages and Mycenaean Greek, the Indo-European family is significant in historical linguistics as possessing the second-longest recorded history, after the Afroasiatic family.

-Almost 3 billion native speakers use Indo-European languages, making them by far the largest language family.
-Of the 20 world languages with the largest numbers of native speakers, twelve are Indo-European – Spanish, English, Hindi, Portuguese, Bengali, Russian, German, Punjabi, Marathi, French, Urdu, and Italian – accounting for over 1.7 billion native speakers.
+Almost 3 billion native speakers use Indo-European languages, making it by far the largest language family.
+Many of the 20 world languages with the largest numbers of native speakers are Indo-European.
 Approximately 60% of all Indo-European language speakers globally speak an Indo-Iranian language, making it the largest branch of the Indo-European language family by number of speakers.